 Today, they organize campaigns advocating for social issues affecting the Latino community such as campaigning for immigration reform, labor and wage rights, education rights and more.

-Every Wednesday evening and Saturday morning, Voces hosts citizenship classes to help prepare undocumented immigrants for the application and interview processes needed to become a citizen.
+Every Wednesday evening and Saturday morning, Voces hosts citizenship classes to help prepare immigrants for the application and interview processes needed to become a citizen.

 Jeanette Arellano, who has volunteered as a teacher for the past two years, says it’s an overwhelming process as she lists the steps needed to gain American citizenship.